Map of Heritage Trail

 The attractive, Victorian Sexton’s lodge standing in the grounds of Columba’s Church was built in 1870 at a cost of £140.
 It has a roof of Welsh slate.

 Acoss the road from St Columba’s Church is the new Old Boro School, replacing the original 1809 school, which closed in 2000.
 This is a mixed Church of Ireland primary school.

 This was first erected in 1675.
 By the 18th century it had been allowed to decay.
 In 1872 it was rescued and modernised with a new wing added for the use of carriages.
 In the 1990s it was converted into apartments.
 Part of the original building was retained.

-Across the road, you will see a disused post box from the reign of King Edward VII.
+Next to the Rock Garden stands a now disused post box from the reign of King Edward VII.
 This was preserved when work began in 2018 on the new CareChoice nursing home nearby.